Holstrup/DesignBuild4/README.md

 ## Acknowledgments

-Thanks to Giorgi and Mr. Ph.D Luca for helping us out
+Thanks to Georgi and Mr. Ph.D Luca for helping us out